Reading Time: 5 minutes

 Most health insurance packages cover addiction detox and treatment, making getting sober more affordable in the United States.
 Plans can even cover travel to out of state facilities if there are specific programs you want to attend.

 An addiction specialist can help you find and choose a nearby treatment center based on your unique recovery needs.
-If you need help getting sober, call an addiction specialist today.
+If you need help getting sober, talk to your loved ones or doctor immediately so you can find treatments designed to help you safely and successfully overcome your substance use disorder.